rlinken/SimOS/replit.md

 - ✅ Shareable membership purchase URLs with public access (no login required)
 - ✅ Transformation Packages - comprehensive training bundles with lessons, club fittings, bay access, and on-course practice
 - ✅ **Edit functionality for all product/service pages** - Click any card to edit (Memberships, Transformation Packages, Fittings, Offers, Lessons)
+- ✅ **Payment Settings** - Each facility can configure their own Stripe credentials for payment processing

 ### In Progress
 - 🔨 Facility onboarding wizard